 Launched in 2025, NetPark is the World’s first Digital Art Park and a new, permanent visitor attraction for Southend.
 Fifteen engaging and playful artworks and stories take you on different journeys around the park.
 Designed for a variety of audiences, the range of works ensures that there is something to enchant all ages and allows for a shared experience or individual reflection.

-All the works are GPS located and experienced through a smart device, either iPad, iPhone or Android.
-All are best experienced with a set of headphones.
+The collection includes artworks created by artists and five site-specific stories created by Southend school pupils working with writers and illustrators.
+All the works are GPS located and experienced through a smart device, either iPad, iPhone or Android, and are best experienced with a set of headphones.

 “In all the years I have lived in the area – including the years I lived practically opposite the park – I’ve never just sat there in such a mindful way as that.”

 The following NetPark apps can be downloaded / accessed on Android phones and iPhones/iPads:

 - Android: Matmos, Running to Flight, The Oneironaut, Play Southend, Everyday Fiction, Spiky Black

 - iPhone/iPad: Spoken Word Poetry Tours, The Garden of Remember (iPad only), Spiky Black, Everyday Fiction

 The full collection of all 14 NetPark apps can be experienced on Metal’s iPads – to enquire about iPad hire, dates availability and costs, please contact us on email@example.com.

 Where to access the artworks:

 - Address: Chalkwell Park, Southend on Sea SS0 8NB